Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 It’s possible that people around you will understand what you’re doing.

-There is a growing list of famous people including world-class athletes who use tapping to overcome fear, stress, and achieve peak performance.
+There is a growing list of famous people, including world-class athletes, who use tapping to overcome fear and stress and to achieve peak performance.

 The Best Breathing Exercise to Stop a Panic Attack